 Enjoy High Tea at Abkhazi Teahouse

 The Abkhazi Teahouse that overlooks the Garden is in the former residence of the royal couple.
 The large windows offer views onto the Garden, and there’s an outdoor seating area in summer.
 We ordered the Princess High Afternoon Tea, which came with tiny savory sandwiches, blinis with caviar, vol au vent, scones and sweet treats, all accompanied by a pot of delicious Abkhazi tea.

 Take a Taste of Victoria Food Tour

 I’m a huge fan of food tours in any city.
 You learn so much about the culture and cuisine of a place.
 Owner Andy is passionate about food and Victoria, and his A Taste of Victoria Food Tour showcases both with some serious gusto.
 Our tour began at the Victoria Public Market where we sampled a ‘cup ‘a balls’ meatball dish at Roast, followed by teas at Silk Road Tea (one of my personal favorites).
-We walked through Canada’s oldest Chinatown learning bits of history along the way while muting on macarons from La Roux.
+We walked through Canada’s oldest Chinatown learning bits of history along the way while nibbling on macarons from La Roux.

 Turning into narrow Fan Tan Alley, we wandered into La Tana, owned by brother and sister team Claudio and Flavia, and sampled delicious Italian baked goods and pastas.
 We sipped matcha lemonade, scarfed down Southern-style biscuits and grits at Shireens, and finished it all off with a Rogers Chocolate, a hometown favorite.
-I could go on, but I’m too full ton continue, LOL.
-You will not go hungry on this excellent food tour, and you’ll learn something about one of the most charming cities in Canada.
+I could go on, but I’m too full to continue, LOL.
+Suffice to say that you will not go hungry on this excellent food tour, and you’ll learn something about one of the most charming cities in Canada.

 Follow the Bikes, Blooms & Brews Trail